Great Yarmouth heritage trail, Elizabethan House Museum, Norfolk

 An amazing hands-on museum to enthral all ages.
 This 16th-century quayside building reflects the life and times of the families who lived here from Tudor to Victorian times.
 The house is managed by Norfolk Museums and Archaeology Service.

 This ruin is all that remains of Great Yarmouth's 13th-century Franciscan Friary.
 Inside, there are two stone-vaulted cloisters, two tomb recesses and some 14th-century wall paintings discovered in the 1960s.
 The friary thrived, even surviving an outbreak of the Black Death, until the dissolution of the monasteries, when the buildings passed into private hands.
-The Cloisters are now owned by English Heritage and are currently closed due to essential restoration works (direction 2).
+The Cloisters are now owned by English Heritage and have had restoration work undertaken.
+Tours are available by visiting Row Houses at Row 111 just around the corner, also owned by English Heritage.

-Keeping the River Yare on your right, walk along South Quay until reaching the Nelson Museum (4).
+Keeping the River Yare on your right, walk along South Quay until reaching the Yare Gallery (4).
 Take the next left along Nottingham Way and look over Row 111 and 117 Merchant's Houses (1a and 1b).

 Now take the third right down Blackfriars Road, and cross the road to the Time and Tide Museum of Great Yarmouth Life (5).